bebraw/cv/cv.md

 * "SurviveJS - Webpack and React".
 Self-published through Leanpub.
 2015.
 * "SurviveJS - Webpack".
 Self-published through Leanpub.
 2016.
 * "SurviveJS - React".
 Self-published through Leanpub.
 2016.
-* Vepsäläinen, Juho.
+* Vepsäläinen, Juho and Vuorimaa, Petri.
 "Bridging static site generation with the dynamic web" ICWE2022, Upcoming.

 The books are available through https://survivejs.com/ and also in eBook formats.
 The webpack book is also available on paper through Amazon.